 - Promote your social media account on your traditional marketing materials.

 - Go “old school” by strategically using flyers, posters, newspaper or magazine ads, billboards, tv and radio ads where applicable (if you’ve had success with them in the past).

 - Publish physical books or digital eBooks.

-- Causes and Charity.
+- Causes and charity.
 Look for areas where you can give back to your local community through sponsorships and other corporate social responsibilities.
-Sponsorships and CSR will help to get the word out about your brand while doing some good for your local community.
+Sponsorships and CSR will help get the word out about your brand while doing some good for your local community.